Dornier 228: Origins

-In the late 1970s, Dornier GmbH developed a new kind of wing, the TNT (Tragflügel neuer Technologie – Aerofoil new technology), subsidized by the German Government.
-Dornier tested it on a modified Do 28D-2 Skyservant and with Pratt & Whitney Canada PT6A-110 turboprop engines.
-Finally, Dornier changed the engine and tested the new aircraft, which was named Dornier 128 with two Garrett AiResearch TPE-331-5 engines.
-The company developed a new fuselage for the TNT and TPE 331–5 in two variants (15- and 19-passenger) and named both project-aircraft E-1 (later Dornier 228-100) and E-2 (later Dornier 228-200).
-At the ILA Berlin Air Show in 1980, Dornier presented the new aircraft to the public.
-Both of the prototypes were flown on 28 March 1981 and 9 May 1981 for the first time.
+In the late 1970s, Dornier GmbH developed a new kind of wing, the TNT (Tragflügel neuer Technologie – New Technology Wing), under a project subsidized by the German Government.
+A Dornier Do 28 aircraft, equipped with two Pratt & Whitney Canada PT6 turboprop engines, was fitted with the modified wing.
+Later, Dornier fitted the aircraft with two Garrett AiResearch TPE-331-5 engines, and named it Dornier 128.
+The company developed two variants of the aircraft with a redesigned fuselage.
+The 15- and 19-seater aircraft were named as E-1 (later Dornier 228-100) and E-2 (later Dornier 228-200) respectively.
+Dornier put the new aircraft on stationary display at the ILA Berlin Air Show in 1980.
+The prototypes were flown for the first time on 28 March 1981 and 9 May 1981 respectively.